Lamentation for the 2024 Presidential Election

 Man from Oklahoma on Trump Supporters

-Oklahoma voted overwhelmingly for Mr. Trump (about a 2:1 ratio).
-Accordingly, I provide a short guest post from Charles Anderson on Trump supporters.
-This might be useful where I live: some of my friends in Colorado have never knowingly met a Trump supporter.
+Tuesday, November 8, 2016 : Oklahoma voted overwhelmingly for Mr. Trump (about a 2:1 ratio).
+Accordingly, I provide a short guest post on Trump supporters from Tulsa citizen, Charles Anderson.
+His comments might be useful where I live in Colorado and elsewhere: some of my friends have never knowingly met a Trump supporter.

 Continue reading “Man from Oklahoma on Trump Supporters”